For Online or Face-to-face

 Never feeling negative emotions

-And having said all this one study supports the notion of putting greater value on living a meaningful life than on happiness.
+And having said all this .
 Examining the 400 participants' self-reported attitudes toward meaning, happiness, and things like stress levels, spending patterns, and having children over a month-long period, the researchers found that a meaningful life and happy life overlap in certain ways, but are ultimately very different.
 The psychologists found leading a meaningful life corresponds with being a "giver."

 44. Write expressively